Deba has been with Hoops 4 Health since 2002. Ironically, he was a program participant and

 Matthew “Jangala” Bonson is a Gurindji, Jawoyn and Torres Strait Islander Man born on Larrakia Country.
 Mr Bonson is a former local solicitor in the NT.
 Matthew leads our client rehabilitation programs both from a policy perspective and through grass roots trauma and culturally informed program delivery.
 A former Member of the Legislative Assembly in the Northern Territory, where he was the Minister for Sport and Recreation, Senior and Young Territorians.
 Matthew also possesses a Graduate Diploma in Health Promotion.

-Jamie leads our female engagement in the juvenile detention facilities.
-A vibrant Pitjantjatjara and Kija woman who was raised on Larrakia Country, she brings her experience from working with young Indigenous females in the local high schools in the Northern Territory to her work in the detention centres and remote communities.
+Jamie-Lee leads our female engagement in the juvenile detention facilities and runs Darwin community programs and a coach in the new facility.
+A vibrant Pitjantjatjara and Kija woman who was raised on Larrakia Country, she brings her experience from working with young Indigenous females in the local high schools in the Northern Territory.

 Melissa is a Kukatj, Kokobera and Western Kuku Yalanji Woman.
 She leads our administration and community engagement services.
 Alongside her